openvinotoolkit/openvino/docs/OV_Runtime_UG/layout_overview.md

 ### Dump Layout

-A layout can be converted to a string in advanced syntax format.
+A layout can be converted to a string in the advanced syntax format.
 It can be useful for debugging and serialization purposes.

 @sphinxtabset